Easy Spring Dinner Ideas With Simple Ingredients

 2. Chicken Noodle Soup

 This soup never goes out of season.
-Chicken noodle feels comforting but not heavy.
+It feels comforting but not heavy.
 Wide egg noodles cook right in the broth, turning a simple pot of chicken into a complete meal.

 3. Instant Pot Pork Tenderloin With Maple Dijon Sauce